NC Atlas of Phenomena

 Phenomenon Description: Adults and children alike enjoy the summer thrill of racing down waterslides like the ones at Carolina Harbor Waterpark in Charlotte.

-Location: Mecklenburg County, Amusement Park
+Location: Mecklenburg County, Carowinds

 Grade Level or Course: Physics